Accessibility Tools

 · Deliver small, focused group reading.

-· Use Book Talk lessons with a focus on identified reading skills.
+· Use Reciprocal Reading lessons with a focus on identified reading skills.

 · Use fluency starters and techniques.